Andrei-Aksionov/nanoGPTplus/README.md

     Train script accepts multiple arguments:
     - Model name: `--model [bigram, gpt]` .
-    - Model size: `--size [small, large]` (small is good for debugging alongside with dataset fraction).
+    - Model size: `--size [small, medium, large]` (small is good for debugging alongside with dataset fraction).
     - Device: `--device [cpu, cuda, mps]` **[Optional]**: if not provided will try to detect automatically (GPU first and if it's not available - fallback to cpu).
     - Dataset fraction: `--dataset-fraction` **[Optional]**: useful if one wants to quickly run training for debugging (affects both training and testing datasets).
 If not provided the whole dataset will be used.